Michael-Regan03/2024-CA326-mregan-lifelens/technical_manual/technical_manual.md

 - **Responsibilities**:
 - **Data Processing**: Processes CSV files containing lifelog data, -**Data Storage** Stores data in an SQLite database.
 This data includes user data, life-log data and illness data.
-- **RESTFUL API**: Offers RESTFUL API for the frontend to interact with, facilitating data exchanges using HTTP GET and POST requests.
+- **RESTful API**: Offers RESTul API for the frontend to interact with, facilitating data exchanges using HTTP GET and POST requests.
-- **Authentication**: Handles Authentication using Json Web Tokens(JWT) supplied by the Djoser library.
+- **Authentication**: Handles Authentication using Json Web Tokens(JWT) and Djoser RESTful APIs.
 Security must be a priority of the system given the sensitive nature of Life Log Data.

 ### 2.3.1 React Frontend
 - **Role**: Provides the User Interface.
 Maintains user authentication on the client side.
 Serves dynamic visualisations of lifelog data and displays users with a risk assessment of 10 chronic illnesses.